Carnival Cruise Line says it's canceling Alaska sailings

 The announcement referred only to Carnival Cruise Line and not the other brands under the umbrella of Carnival Corp., spokesperson Vance Gulliksen said by email.

 Princess Cruises and Holland America Line, which also fall under Carnival Corp. last month announced dramatically reduced sailing plans for Alaska.
-The companies did not immediately respond to messages Monday seeking comment on any changes to their plans.
+Princess Cruises did not immediately respond to a message seeking comment on any changes to its plans.
+Holland America Line said so far nothing has changed regarding its plans.

 Tourism is a major industry in Alaska, with cruise ships bringing large numbers of visitors during the typically busy summer months.
 The number of people visiting the state on cruise ships went from 480,000 in 1996 to almost 1.4 million last year, according to a report by state labor department economists Neal Fried and Karinne Wiebold.